 - Pain and suffering

-If you have been injured in a construction accident and believe you are entitled to receive compensation for your injuries, the attorneys at Wolf and Pravato office may be able to help.
+If you have been injured in a construction accident and believe you are entitled to receive compensation for your injuries, the Miami construction accident attorneys at the Law Offices of Wolf and Pravato office may be able to help.
 To have a Florida construction accident attorney review your case, please fill out our no cost Free Consultation Form at no obligation to you.
-We have many convenient locations in South Florida – Fort Myers, Boynton Beach, Fort Lauderdale – but if you can’t come to us, we will come to you.
-Call today!